John Coltrane: 1962–1965: Classic Quartet period

-On March 6, 1963, the group entered Van Gelder Studio in New Jersey and recorded a session that was lost for decades after its master tape was destroyed by Impulse Records to cut down on storage space.
+On March 6, 1963, the group entered Van Gelder Studio in New Jersey and recorded a session that was lost for decades after its master tape was destroyed by Impulse!
+Records to cut down on storage space.
 On June 29, 2018, Impulse! released Both Directions at Once: The Lost Album, made up of seven tracks made from a spare copy Coltrane had given to his wife.
 On March 7, 1963, they were joined in the studio by Hartman for the recording of six tracks for the John Coltrane and Johnny Hartman album, released that July.

 Impulse! followed the successful "lost album" release with 2019's Blue World, made up of a 1964 soundtrack to the film The Cat in the Bag, recorded in June 1964.

-The Classic Quartet produced their best-selling album, A Love Supreme, in December 1964.
+The Classic Quartet produced its best-selling album, A Love Supreme, in December 1964.
 A culmination of much of Coltrane's work up to this point, this four-part suite is an ode to his faith in and love for God.
-These spiritual concerns characterized much of Coltrane's composing and playing from this point onwards—as can be seen from album titles such as Ascension, Om and Meditations.
+These spiritual concerns characterized much of Coltrane's composing and playing from this point onward—as can be seen from album titles such as Ascension, Om and Meditations.
 The fourth movement of A Love Supreme, "Psalm", is, in fact, a musical setting for an original poem to God written by Coltrane, and printed in the album's liner notes.
 Coltrane plays almost exactly one note for each syllable of the poem, and bases his phrasing on the words.
 The album was composed at Coltrane's home in Dix Hills on Long Island.

-The quartet played A Love Supreme live only three times, recorded twice – in July 1965 at a concert in Antibes, France and in October 1965 in Seattle, Washington.
+The quartet played A Love Supreme live only three times, recorded twice – in July 1965 at a concert in Antibes, France, and in October 1965 in Seattle, Washington.
 A recording of the Antibes concert was released by Impulse! in 2002 on the remastered Deluxe Edition of A Love Supreme, and again in 2015 on the "Super Deluxe Edition" of The Complete Masters.
 A recently discovered second amateur recording titled "A Love Supreme: Live in Seattle" was released in 2021.